-The Board must be aware of the obligations of the financial institution in relation to employee screening and training.
+The Board must be aware of the obligations of the reporting person in relation to employee screening and training.

-The financial institution must ensure that the training provided to officers and employees is comprehensive and ongoing and that the officers and employees are aware of ML and TF, the associated risks and vulnerabilities of the financial institution, and their corresponding obligations.
+The reporting person must ensure that the training provided to officers and employees is comprehensive and ongoing and that the officers and employees are aware of ML and TF, the associated risks and vulnerabilities of the reporting person, and their corresponding obligations.

-The financial institution must establish and maintain mechanisms to measure the effectiveness of the AML and CFT training provided to relevant employees and on a risk based approach.
+The reporting person must establish and maintain mechanisms to measure the effectiveness of the AML and CFT training provided to relevant employees and on a risk based approach.